-The content and structure of the Mechanical Engineering course are designed to provide you with an academically challenging and vocationally relevant degree, which encompasses all aspects of successfully entering and progressing your career within Mechanical Engineering.
-Furthermore, the course has clearly identifiable core themes, with significant elements of practice-based learning.
+The content and structure of the Mechanical Engineering course are designed to provide you with an academically challenging and vocationally relevant degree, which encompasses all of the issues involved in successfully entering and progressing your career within Mechanical Engineering.
+Furthermore, the course has clearly identifiable core themes (with significant elements of practical based learning), in which capability, skills and competencies can be fostered, demonstrated and further developed.
+The course aims are to:

-The course aims to:
+- Provide you with the appropriate intellectual tools in order to be able to operate effectively as an applications engineer, within the multidisciplinary engineering environment of a mechanical engineering-based company. - Develop your awareness of the relationship between theory and practice and the ability to adapt their approach to solve complex technical problems quickly and competently with known technology and to design creatively a product, process or system to meet a defined need - Provide appropriate practical engineering opportunities, combining theory and experience, to enable you to become applications engineers with awareness, knowledge, skills, and an understanding of a range of experience of engineering practice

-- Provide you with the appropriate intellectual tools to be able to operate effectively as an engineer, within the multidisciplinary environment of an engineering-based company. - Develop your awareness of the relationship between theory and practice and the ability to adapt your approach to solve complex technical problems quickly and competently with known technology and to design creatively a product, process or system to meet a defined need. - Provide appropriate practical engineering opportunities, combining theory and experience, to enable you to become engineers with awareness, knowledge, skills, and an understanding of a range of experience of engineering practice. - Extend your confidence and professionalism in high-level communication tools and to develop interpersonal and team working skills to be able to contribute effectively to business activities. - Develop your ability to reflect on and evaluate their learning and technical achievements and performance to clearly identify their proposed professional intent. - Provide an accessible and flexible course suitable for you from a wide range of backgrounds to succeed and progress. - Enable you to develop critical evaluation skills and apply appropriate engineering solutions. - Enable you to fulfil the role of a competent engineer by being able to tackle engineering needs and problems associated with systems, processes and components and implement appropriate solutions. - Support you in becoming an engineer who possesses appropriate awareness, knowledge and understanding of the economic, social and environmental context of industrial technology within the mechanical engineering area.
+- Extend your confidence and professionalism in high-level communication tools at and to develop interpersonal and team working skills in order to be able to contribute effectively to business activities. - Develop your ability to reflect on and evaluate their learning and technical achievements and performance in order to clearly identify their proposed professional intent. - Provide an accessible and flexible course suitable for you from a wide range of backgrounds to succeed and progress. - Enable you to develop critical evaluation and apply appropriate engineering solutions - Enable you to fulfil the role of a competent applications engineer by being able to tackle engineering needs and problems associated with products systems, processes and components.
+To do this you have to be able to perform the analysis necessary and to apply results to improve systems and projects. - Support you in becoming an application engineer who possesses appropriate awareness, knowledge and understanding of the economic, social and environmental context of industrial technology within the mechanical engineering area.